Leon the tourguide

 A Lesson in Peace from the festival of Succot – The festival of booths.

-Succot is different from the other two in that it has only one name, Hag Hasuccot, whereas the other two each have three names.
-These names signify three dimensions of the feast; an historic or national dimension, a natural dimension and a heavenly dimension.
+Succot is different from the other two in that it has only one name, Hag Hasuccot, whereas the others have three.
+These names signify three dimensions of the feast: a historical or national dimension, a natural dimension, and a heavenly dimension.

 These three dimensions signify the harmony between the nation of Israel, nature and God.

-By celebrating these festivals we acknowledge that a harmony and unity exists between the nation of Israel, nature and God.
+By celebrating these festivals, we acknowledge that harmony and unity exist between the nation of Israel, nature, and God.

-In celebrating Succot, however we are acknowledging an even higher unity, namely the unity of all mankind.
+In celebrating Succot, however, we acknowledge an even higher unity, namely, the unity of all mankind.

-Without mankind the well-ordered arrangement of things would be disturbed, just as if the fruit stopped ripening in its season or the sun and the moon changed their course.
-Nature is only complete if all its parts exist and mankind and the Jewish People are two of those parts.
+Without mankind, the well-ordered arrangement of things would be disturbed as if the fruit stopped ripening in its season or the sun and the moon changed their course.
+Nature is only complete if all its parts exist, and mankind and the Jewish People are two of those parts.
 Their existence is as necessary as all the other parts of nature.

-God is above all the parts and guarantees their continued existence, therefore everybody and everything that exists must acknowledge the sovereignty of God.
+God is above all the parts and guarantees their continued existence; therefore, everybody and everything that exists must acknowledge God's sovereignty.
 The nation of Israel does this by celebrating the festivals.

-Sukkot, however is special, because it is the only festival when not only the Jewish people must go up to Jerusalem but all mankind must go up, according to the words of the prophet Zachariah:
+Sukkot, however, is unique because it is the only festival when not only the Jewish people must go up to Jerusalem, but all mankind must go up, according to the words of the prophet Zachariah:

 Zachariah 14:16